dalealleshouse/zero-to-devops/README.md

 ## Kubernetes Cluster

-In order to run the demo, you must have a Kubernetes cluster and configure kubectl to point to it.
+In order to run the demo, you must have a K8S cluster and configure kubectl to point to it.
 Creating a cluster is easy with all three of the major cloud providers.